 Not having to buy firewood has made it all worthwhile; or calling in the tree-fellers every time an evergreen comes down in a heavy wind.

-But the splitter is another story; that was quite pricey but just as essential for producing suitably-sized logs for our wood stove heating system.
+But a commercial firewood splitter is another story; that was quite pricey but just as essential for producing suitably-sized logs for our stove.

-This woodstove heating system means instant-heat in Bernard Preston's home; it's astonishing just how quickly the chimney starts radiating warmth into the room.
+This woodstove heating system means instant-heat in Bernard Preston's home; it is astonishing just how quickly the chimney starts radiating warmth into the room.
 Literally within minutes one can feel the difference, and after a short period the flue has to be closed down, or you will cook.

-Your firewood processing equipment makes your woodstove a lot more friendly somehow; you aren't constantly having to buy timber in the winter.
+Your firewood processing equipment makes your stove a lot more friendly somehow; you aren't constantly having to buy timber in the winter.

 A regular supply of hot-water is just one other benefit of woodstoves.